Explore the Agenda

 Multi-Region Panel

-4:40 pm Aligning State Policies, Permitting, & Approval Bottlenecks to Enable Scalable Data Center Growth
+4:40 pm Regional Breakout: Aligning State Policies, Permitting, & Approval Bottlenecks to Enable Scalable Data Center Growth

 Break into regional groups to discuss early policy evolution, explore how evolving regulations – such as permitting processes, reporting requirements, and utility constraints – are impacting data center project timelines and site viability, and assess the financial risks emerging from the AI-driven race to build.